 The main financial risks which the academy trust is exposed, taking account of the mitigations in place, relate the risk of an income shortfall due to the likelihood of further government spending reductions affecting our general grant.
-A risk arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £476k (2020: £476k).
+A risk arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £56k (2021: £476k).
+Additional supply staffing may be necessary to support increasing numbers of Reception children with high level of need.
+This is front loaded in anticipation of additional Local Authority funding, however, Local Authority funding is not sufficient to meet need, placing significant pressure on the school budget.